 Add the chicken stock, then the tomatoes.
 Layer the boneless chicken thighs on the tomato layer; do not stir.

 Lock the lid in place and turn the venting knob to the sealing position.
 Choose the manual setting, high pressure, and set it for 10 minutes.
 When the time is up, let the pressure release naturally for 15 minutes.
 Carefully release the remaining pressure and remove the Instant Pot lid.

 Remove the chicken thighs to a cutting board and set aside.

 Purée the sauce with an immersion blender.
 Add the tomato paste and set the pot on the low sauté setting.
 Cook for about 3 to 5 minutes, or until the sauce is reduced slightly and thickened as desired.
-Stir in the remaining 3 tablespoons of butter and cream.
+Stir in the remaining 3 tablespoons of ghee or butter, along with the cream.

 Cut the chicken thighs into bite-size pieces and return the pieces to the pot.
 Cook until hot.
 Taste and add 1 teaspoon of honey, if desired.
 Stir in half of the chopped cilantro.
 Serve the butter chicken with hot cooked rice and garnish with the remaining cilantro.

 The pressure cooker relies on a certain amount of liquid to produce the steam necessary to come to pressure.
 It's for this reason that 1/3 cup of chicken stock is added to the bottom of the pot.
 If you stir the stock and tomatoes together, the mixture could become too thick to come to pressure.

 Even though it is called butter chicken, many cooks make it with vegetable oil or coconut oil.
 Feel free to swap out part or all of the butter with cooking oil.